My Grandfather’s Garden

 Vernacular Garden Design

 Talking to people about the way ‘ordinary’ gardens or yards are laid-out makes me realise how important they are, and how vividly they are often remembered for one reason or another.
-They are the backdrop of many family events and feature often as background for photographs.
+They are the backdrop of many family events and feature often as a background for photographs.
 It is rare, however, to find the details of what grew in these gardens or to find a drawing of them.
-Any garden, it doesn’t matter if they are considered ‘special’ or not, seems to disappear when the gardener vacates the house.
+Any garden, it doesn’t matter if it is considered ‘special’ or not, seems to disappear when the gardener vacates the house.
 If there are no records of it, all that information and history is lost.
 I can see another project starting up… So who is gathering information on our grandparent’s gardens?

 The planting scheme for this garden is beautifully simple and it creates twice a year an all flowering garden.
 In the spring when the tulips flower and during the whole summer and autumn when the dahlias flower.
 The drawing shows a design based on memory and talking to family members.
 The plants are my own interpretation because I have no idea what was available at my grandfather’s time.